Node.js Server-Side Environment#

 WORKERS

 is the recommended number of worker processes based on the amount of resources allocated to your CodeRed Cloud plan.
-This is useful when using a server such as PM2 or using Node.js worker threads.

 Custom environment variables can be set via the CodeRed Cloud dashboard under Website > Deployment > Environment Variables.
 These are stored encrypted in a keyvault, and are automatically decrypted and loaded into the server at runtime.